kdvolder/jsoo_tut/README.md

 The messagebox's internal representation keeps track of the current text as well as a reference to the `<p>` node in the dom where the message is displayed in the page.

-The code should be mostly familiar and easy to follow.
+The code should be mostly familiar from before and easy to follow.
 Note that when we `create` a messagebox we automatically add it to the `document` while taking care of `onload` related timing issues.
+(Note: the onload is also abstracted into a seperate library module called [On_loaded](lib/on_loaded.mli)).

 ### Adding a 'counter' to our page